vuejs/vuex/docs/en/mutations.md

 })
 ```

-Using all caps for mutation names is just a convention to make it easier to differentiate them from actions.
+Using all caps for mutation names is just a convention to make it easier to differentiate them from plain functions.

 You cannot directly call a mutation handler.
 The options here is more like event registration: "When an `INCREMENT` event is dispatched, call this handler."
 To invoke a mutation handler, you need to dispatch a mutation event: